Mitchell-13/DiscordBot/README.md

+Here's the updated README with the section for creating the bot on Discord's developer portal:

+---

 # Snazzards Discord Bot

 ## Project Description
-This project is a customizable Discord bot that integrates AI functionalities using OpenAI's API
+This project is a customizable Discord bot that integrates AI functionalities using OpenAI's API.

 ## Features
 - AI-based responses using OpenAI.